-An individual is most vulnerable upon being confronted by police interrogation.
+An individual is most vulnerable during a police interrogation.
 Some clients believe that they can talk their way out of potential criminal troubles by providing information to the police.
-Others are so susceptible to questioning by authorities that they feel compelled to give the police a full accounting.
-In almost every circumstance, it is a bad idea for an individual to respond to police interrogation without having a NJ criminal defense lawyer present.
-Therefore, it is good advice to recommend very strongly to a client that he or she not talk to the police or other investigation authorities, to the extent that you can prevent your client from doing so.
+Others are so susceptible to questioning by authorities that they feel compelled to provide the police with a full accounting.
+In almost every circumstance, it is a bad idea for an individual to respond to police interrogation without having a criminal defense lawyer present.
+Therefore, it is good advice to strongly recommend to a client that they not speak to the police or other investigative authorities, to the extent that you can prevent your client from doing so.

 Often, however counsel finds out about a client’s confession or response to police interrogation after the fact.
 Therefore, as a defense counsel attacking such a confession or as a prosecutor giving guidance to police or detectives working to prepare the case, it is important to know the operative rules governing confessions and incriminating statements.